Duration

 Gunung Leuser National Park

 After a restful night’s sleep, you’ll embark on a three-hour drive today to Bukit Lawang, on the banks of the Bohorok River.
 This area, at the main entrance point to Gunung Leuser National Park, is known for its large orangutan population.
-Check in to your hotel room at the simple-yet-comfortable Bukit Lawang Lodge.
+Check in to your hotel room at the simple-yet-comfortable Jungle Inn Bukit Luwang.
 The lodging is rustic - you’ll forgo air-conditioning and hot water in exchange for the magical setting.
 Enjoy a rare orangutan encounter trekking in the jungle where they forage for food.

 Hotel Options